-Background music can positively impact all of your customers, even those that are waiting in line or hoping to speak with a manager or customer services'.
-Science has indicated that when humans listen to music, dopamine is released and as a result we become happier.
+Background music can positively impact all your customers, even those that are waiting in line or hoping to speak with a manager or customer services'.
+Science has indicated that when humans listen to music, dopamine is released and as a result, we become happier.
 The human body is also found to prefer music that sounds pleasant and research has noticed a link between this and the likelihood of being entrained by the music, with rhythm, and movement being intertwined with music.

 Dwell time often refers to the amount of time that people spend in your venue and the speed that they move around or eat in your venue.

-Music is very powerful at changing the pace of people- this is commonly used during sports, if we want to run quickly we tend to choose music that has a faster tempo, and if we want to be calm such as during a yoga session the music is softer and slower to aid with relaxation.
+Music is immensely powerful at changing the pace of people- this is commonly used during sports, if we want to run quickly we tend to choose music that has a faster tempo, and if we want to be calm such as during a yoga session the music is softer and slower to aid with relaxation.

 This can be translated into your venue too, for example faster music will encourage shoppers and guests to leave faster and spend less.
 As a result, many venues tend to play more positive and liked music to aid with customer satisfaction and happiness, whilst increasing dwell time.
 If clients enjoy their time within your venue, they are more likely to browse for longer and purchase more- whether this is food at a restaurant, clothes in a shop.